-Our research spans over applications of quantum chemistry to a broad selection of problems (cluster physics, catalysis, gas separation and storage, porous materials, chiral separation, molecular sieving, interaction of light and matter), fundamental concepts of molecular spectroscopy, and method development with a special focus on machine learning implementations.
+Our research spans over applications of molecular quantum mechanics and computational chemistry to a broad selection of problems (cluster physics, catalysis, gas separation and storage, low-dimensional materials, chiral separation, molecular sieving, interaction of light and matter), fundamental concepts of molecular spectroscopy, and method development with a special focus on machine learning implementations.
 Currently, we are particularly interested in the following projects:

 The properties of metals are strongly dependent on the actual particle size.
-Well defined nanoparticles, with atoms organized in typical crystalline facets, behave differently from monodispersed subnanometer clusters with their many undercoordinated sites.
+Well defined nanoparticles, with atoms organized in typical crystalline facets, behave differently from monodispersed subnanometer particles with their many undercoordinated sites.
 Additional complexity is introduced due to differences in shape and the interaction with the support.
 Currently, we are investigating the intermetallic interactions in sub-nanometer sized, mixed-metallic particles on their chemical and physical properties.
 Particularly exciting are even smaller metallic systems, sometimes referred to as 'atomic quantum clusters'.
 Ongoing work with colleagus from Spain is dedicated to the photochemistry of such small, finite quantum systems, their optical features and stability with respect to temperature and oxidation.

-In a recent publication we suggested a new concept for the separation of chiral molecules via single-atom-thick membranes.
+In this publication we suggested a new concept for the separation of chiral molecules via single-atom-thick membranes.
 It is based on molecular identification upon pore entrance and has the potential to exceed common techniques such as gas chromatography or high performance liquid chromatography both in terms of efficiency and cost, and might also help to reduce the environmental impact of chiral separations in the chemical and pharmaceutical industries.
 Currently, we are aiming at a further development of the proposed concept via a combination of electronic structure theory and molecular dynamics simulations.
-Our last article on that matter just came out recently.
+See also our comparison of various methods for pore propagation.

 Machine learning approaches in computational chemistry